 Yes, this name is famous all over the country to denote the Jagannath Temple situated in Puri, Odisha.
 The term Jagannath means the ‘Lord of the World’ or ‘World Personified’.
 Jagannath is alias for Lord Krishna, the eighth avatar of Lord Vishnu.
 The temple is around 1000 years old and is in Puri, one of the oldest cities in eastern India.

-It is the only temple where goddess Subhadra is worship along with her brothers Lord Jagannath and Lord Balabhadra (Balaram).The idols of the deities made by Sandalwood.
+It is the only temple where goddess Subhadra is worship along with her brothers Lord Jagannath and Lord Balabhadra (Balaram).The idols of the deities made of Sandalwood.
 It is a belief that Lord Brahma himself brought life to the idol of Lord Jagannath.

 The site has Markandeya, Chandan, Parvati Talab(Pond), Shwetganga, and Indradyumn as small pilgrimage points.